ahmedbesbes/audiolizr/README.md

 bentoml containerize speech_to_text_pipeline:m57a6etzlg4imhqa
 ```

-This will run multiple build steps.
+This will run multiple steps to build the docker image:

 ```shell
 Building OCI-compliant image for speech_to_text_pipeline:m57a6etzlg4imhqa with docker